Nightinggale/ModCheck/README.md

 - mod version too old

 ## How to install
+There are two ways to use ModCheck.
+Which option you choose is entirely up to you.

+### Included in mod
 Download the DLL file and put it in Assemblies in your mod.

-You may have to create this folder and it doesn't matter if you already have dll files in it or not.
-Unlike standalone mods, this approach ensures that the added features are always available to your mod.
+- Pro: will always work, even if the user lack ModCheck
+- Con: you need to update the DLL in your mod if ModCheck updates and the change affects your mod

+### Use ModCheck mod
+Load ModCheck as a mod and then make use of it in your mod.

+- Pro: Users (steam) will be in charge of updating ModCheck
+- Con: you mod will fail if the user fails to load ModCheck and without ModCheck you can't print a nice error message

 # Usage guide
 ### Default tags for all checks